devtron-labs/devtron/docs/user-guide/resource-browser.md

 ![Figure 6: Viewing All Events](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/events.gif)

 ### Delete

+{% hint style="warning" %}
+### Who Can Perform This Action?
+Users need to have super-admin permission to delete a resource.
+{% endhint %}

 You can delete an unwanted resource if it is orphaned and no longer required by your applications.